-The first apartment opened in July 2003; a coordinator was hired, furniture collected and an apartment found.
+The first apartment opened in July 2003; a coordinator was hired, furniture was collected and an apartment was found.
 The landlord was sympathetic to mental illness and was, and still is, supportive of our mission.
 Our Harbour still rents apartments (now four) from this same landlord.

 The number of apartments grew gradually from one to five over the next 13 years.
 Our team of more than 30 volunteers gave tirelessly of both their physical and emotional energy to assure that our residents have friends, go out; live in clean, well-maintained apartments and eat well.

 In 2016, our application for funding under the Employment and Social Development Canada (ESDC) Homelessness Partnering Strategy (Stratégie des partenariats de lutte contre l’itinérance or SPLI) program was successful and funding was granted to open three more apartments.